Enig04/Review-Analysis-and-Summarization-System/README.md

 1) This project uses DeepSeek7B (https://ollama.com/library/deepseek-llm) via Ollama (https://ollama.com/) for text summarization.
 Make sure you have Ollama installed and the DeepSeek model pulled.

 2) This project uses Oxylabs' Web Scraper API for scraping amazon reviews.
 Make sure you have the required details in order to use the API.

+3) Some parts of the code are placeholders where you need to insert your own values, such as:

+    1) API keys (Oxylabs)
+    2) Usernames and passwords
+    3) IP addresses or hostnames (e.g., for local servers like Ollama)

+   Make sure to fill in these values before running the project.